So why are people still lighting up? The answer, in a word, is addiction.

 Over time, smoking leads to health problems such as:

 many types of cancer — including lung, throat, stomach, and bladder cancer

 Smoking can affect sexual health in both men and women.
 Girls who smoke and are

-ring have a higher risk of serious health problems, like heart attacks.
-And if
+have a higher risk of serious health problems, like heart attacks.
+And if a woman

 Besides these long-term problems, the chemicals in cigarettes and other products